ivanl86/uci_projects/inf133_w24/A1/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

 */13
-- */1 Readme
+- 1/1 Readme
-- */2 Basic HTML content
+- 2/2 Basic HTML content
-- */2 Basic CSS styling
+- 2/2 Basic CSS styling
-- */2 Advanced feature
+- 2/2 Advanced feature
-- */3 Responsive layout
+- 3/3 Responsive layout
-- */1 Passes validation checks
+- 1/1 Passes validation checks
-- */2 Embraces spirit of the assignment
+- 2/2 Embraces spirit of the assignment

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+I have a link to my Github page.
+I use the Github icon and email icon from Font Awesome.

 (b) CSS features
+I use padding and margins to align the icons in the navigation bar.
+I changed the back ground color to dark grey and the text in almost white color.
+I added the font "Open Sans" from Google fonts for my wen page.

 (c) Advanced features
+I created a navigation bar for the web page.

 3. How long, in hours, did it take you to complete this assignment?
+Approximately 50 hours.

 4. What online resources did you consult when completing this assignment? (list specific URLs)